Ten-Minute Play Festival

 2021 Contest Winners

-Grand Prize: “The 867 Deaths of Jesse James” by CA Munn
+Grand Prize Winner: “The 867 Deaths of Jesse James” by CA Munn

 Second Place: “Skin Deep” by James McLindon